hujhax/austin-improv-wiki/Nice Astronaut.md

 * Chaz Formichella (2012 - present)

 ## Show Formats
-Nice Astronaut has specialized in creating and preforming custom formats, but has also performed montages and Deconstructions for extended periods of time.
+Nice Astronaut has specialized in creating and preforming custom formats, but has also performed montages, living rooms, Armandos, and Deconstructions for extended periods of time.

 ### After Midnight
 After Midnight was Nice Astronaut's monthly sketchprov show during 2009-2010.
 Each show as themed and often had sketches "re-improvised" in the same style of Second City revues.
 The show titles included: